Over the counter drug poisoning is one of the most common types of poisoning to occur in cats and dogs.

 We all want what is best for our cats and don’t want to see them in pain.
 It is easy to assume if a medication is safe for people (and children), then it is safe for cats.
 Unfortunately, that is not the case.
 Cats are not small humans or dogs; they have an altered metabolism and are unable to process many over the counter medications.

 UDP-glucuronosyltransferase 1-6 (UGT1A6) is an enzyme produced by the liver and encoded by a gene of the same name.
 UGT1A6 evolved to help detoxify plant-based toxins (phytoalexins) by a process called glucuronidation.

 As cats evolved, mutations occurred on this gene to the point where it only produces a minute amount of UGT1A6 compared to other animals (and people).
-As a cat’s diet is primarily carnivorous, it had no need for UGT1A6 to help it detoxify plant-based toxins.
+As a cat’s diet is primarily carnivorous, it did not need UGT1A6 to help it detoxify plant-based toxins.
 Mutations of this gene had no impact on the survival of the cat species.
-One study lead by Michael Court in 1997 found 18 species of cat, from cheetas to lions, which suggests that the mutations occurred the common ancestor.
+One study lead by Michael Court in 1997 found 18 species of cat, from cheetahs to lions, which suggests that the mutations occurred in the common ancestor.

 Cats also lack N-acetyltransferase 2, an enzyme in humans encoded in the NA2 gene, N-acetyltransferase 2 detoxifies certain drugs and metabolites.

 Cats hide signs of pain, as a survival mechanism, a weak or sick cat in the wild is easy prey for larger animals.
 Subtle clues can include the following:

 - Hunched over appearance or sits tucked up (with all four feet under the body)

 - Limping or avoiding placing weight on a painful limb

 - Poor coat condition due to not grooming